 Your details will only be used to send you the newsletter, for example to notify you of new posts on the site.
 Your personal details (name and email address) are not shared with anyone else and you may unsubscribe at any time via the link at the bottom of each email.

 When you subscribe to the newsletter your IP address and the time and date you signed up is stored.
 This is to record proof of signup in line with the European General Data Protection Regulation (GDPR).
 An ongoing log of emails sent to you is also kept, providing a record of what was sent when.

 Emails may employ interaction tracking to understand, for example, how many users opened an email or clicked a link.
 This lets me learn what is relevant to subscribers.
 It also means I can identify inactive recipients in order to remove them from the list, such as removing anyone who has not opened a newsletter email for a set period of time or who has not opened the last set number of newsletters, as emails that are regularly ignored are often marked as spam.

 Social media interactions

-If you interact with The Art of Allyship on social media (e.g. by commenting on a post on the site’s Instagram page, replying to a tweet, or getting in touch on Facebook Messenger through the Contact page) your publicly-available information (such as your name and profile picture) will be visible to me in the same way that it’s visible to everyone else on those sites.
+If you interact with The Art of Allyship on social media (e.g. commenting on a post on the Facebook page or getting in touch on Facebook Messenger) your publicly-available information (such as your name and profile picture) will be visible to me in the same way that it’s visible to everyone else on those sites.
 I do not collect or store that data.
 Any interactions with me on social media are governed by those sites’ terms of service and privacy policies.